Brave (web browser): Expansion (2019–present)

 In 2019, Brave released their 1.0 version across all platforms, the 1.0 version signaled that the browser was finally out of beta and was ready for mass adoption.
 The 1.0 released the Brave Ads system to their iOS browser version and introduced a way for users to sell their Basic Attention Tokens on cryptocurrency exchanges through a partnership with a cryptocurrency exchange company called Uphold.
 Users who signed up to accounts on Uphold were able to exchange their BATs for an equivalent amount US dollars.

 In 2020, Brave introduced Brave Today, a privacy-preserving news feed integrated into the browser's new tab page.
 The feature delivered personalized news content without revealing users' IP addresses to publishers or ad networks, using Brave's custom content delivery network (CDN).
 However, Gizmodo noted that while the feed avoided third-party tracking, users could still be shown ads through Brave's own Brave Ads program instead of publisher-served ads.
 The feature was later renamed Brave News.
 Later that year, a user discovered the Brave browser inserted referral codes to the end of URLs of cryptocurrency companies.
-Brave specifically targeted cryptocurrency exchanges like Binance, Coinbase and Trezor with which it had advertising agreements with.
+Brave specifically targeted cryptocurrency exchanges like Binance, Coinbase and Trezor with which it had advertising agreements.
 Brave also added their referral codes to web search links when a user searched the terms "bitcoin", "ethereum" or "litecoin" in their browser.
 In response to the criticism after this practice was discovered, the CEO, Brendan Eich said that the addition of the referral codes in the URL bar was a mistake and that the addition of such advertising would be made opt-in.